arestivo/slides/markdown/security.md

 # Preventing

-**Validate**: If the input contains unexpected characters reject it:
+**Validation** ensures that user input matches an expected pattern, rejecting any unexpected characters or formats.

 ```php
 if ( !preg_match ("/^[a-zA-Z\s]+$/", $_GET['name'])) {